 Embark on an Epic Trek into the Mountains

-Something new, something challenging, something solo.
+Something new, something challenging, something solo, something far away and far off the beaten trail.
 There are still a lot of amazing parts of the world, pure and raw, where I wish to get lost in the wilderness.

 This vagabond’s got an itch in his boots.

 I’ve been on a strong health kick for a few months now, working out hard and consistently while dialling in my sleep and nutrition.
 I’ve vastly cut back on my drinking and in 2021; I planned to only drink twice a month.
 I’ll be honest, I sometimes did not succeed with this goal, but overall, I’ve cut back my drinking and that’s a win.
 As somebody who freely admits to having a problem with alcohol and substances, these steps that I’ve taken make me feel more confident about the future.